• Contact us

 After conducting reactivity experiments on the C60 fullerene molecules, Kroto and his colleagues concluded that Carbon 60 formed a cage-like spherical structure, in the form of a regular truncated icosahedron, or something like a hollow soccer ball.

-These structures are unusually strong for their weight, due their geometry, being composed of interconnected hexagons and petagons.
+Due to their geometry, these structures are unusually strong for their weight, being composed of interconnected hexagons and pentagons.

 To the researchers, their newly discovered Carbon 60 molecule reminded them of these futuristic geodesic domes popularised in the 1930s by Buckminster Fuller, an American architect and inventor.